Wojtek242/route0/CONTRIBUTING.md

 Adding a new topology is straightforward.

 1. Create a new directory in the `topology` directory.
+2. Create an empty `__init__.py` file in the new directory.
-2. Create a `topo.py` file and define a class `NetTopo` that inherits from `mininet.topo.Topo` and build your new topology in its constructor.
+3. Create a `topo.py` file and define a class `NetTopo` that inherits from `mininet.topo.Topo` and build your new topology in its constructor.
    `WARNING:` Mininet will number the interfaces according to the order they are added to a given node.
 Make sure the `README.md` reflects this.
-3. Create a `zebra` directory and populate it with configuration files for the `zebra` daemon to configure the interfaces in your topology.
+4. Create a `zebra` directory and populate it with configuration files for the `zebra` daemon to configure the interfaces in your topology.
-4. Create a `staticd` directory and populate it with configuration files for the `staticd` daemon to configure the default routes on hosts.
+5. Create a `staticd` directory and populate it with configuration files for the `staticd` daemon to configure the default routes on hosts.
-5. Create a `README.md` file to describe your topology.
+6. Create a `README.md` file to describe your topology.

 The easiest way to start would be to copy some other topology and customise it as appropriate.
 Once ready, the topology should be automatically detected by